 Drainage control structures don’t just increase your yields.
 They have also been shown to reduce nutrient runoff and help farmers have better control of the water quality that exits their fields.
 Not only can a drainage control system boost your yields – they can help reduce your overall inputs as well!

-With all these factors potentially affecting your yields, it is easy to see why proper water management is the solid foundation of every successful farm.
+With all these factors potentially affecting your yields, it is easy to see why proper water management is the solid foundation of every successful precision ag farm.
 Whether it’s too much, not enough, or in the wrong place, water issues impact every grower.
 Trimble Agriculture has been a leader in the water management space for 50 years now.
 We love listening to our customers because they give us most of our best ideas, and we take pride in developing products and end-to-end solutions that solve our customers’ most pressing needs.

 Photo Credit: Daniel H., Vantage South Atlantic